dgraph-io/dgraph/contrib/config/backups/s3/README.md

 #### Configuring Docker Compose

-You will need to create a `s3.env` first the the example below.
-If you created this bucket with [terraform](terraform/README.md) scripts, this will be created automatically.
+You will need to create an `s3.env` file first like the example below.
+If you created the S3 bucket using the [Terraform](terraform/README.md) scripts, this will have been created automatically.

 ```bash
 ## s3.env